jdc20181/BeffsBrowser/README.md

 Head on over to http://beffsbrowser.tk and check it out!

+You may experience issues in BeffsBrowser loading the site, it seems it isn't loading correctly.
+This will be fixed ASAP However, it will work like it is suppose to.
+Just scroll down to find the menu.

 #version 1.6.0

 Since 1.5.4 was released with most of the new stuff, I thought that it may be best to do the rest with version 1.6.0